Oaseru17/iosloveaudio/README.md

 A swift package(module) is a group of related source codes that can run independently, this modular approach provides the benefit of scalability, usability, and multi-developer ease.

-**Scalability &amp; developer ease:** with the application growing build time increases, source files become numerous.
-This modular approach implemented allows the developer to concentrate on a section of the application, develop, build and test independent of the changes in the other modules.
+**Scalability &amp; developer ease:** with the application growing, build time increases, source files become numerous.
+This modular approach i implemented allows the developer to concentrate on a section of the application, develop, build and test independent of the changes in the other modules.

-**Rapid Iterations:** With this modular approach rapid iterations that require multi developers can easily be achieved, with each task tied to a particular module allow to easy changes, test, and deployment.
+**Rapid Iterations:** With this modular approach rapid iterations that require multi developers can easily be achieved, with each task tied to a particular module , allow for easy changes, test, and deployment.
 For example, a change in UI should only affect the feature module while other modules remain untouched and vice versa

 **Usability:** IOS is becoming a complete ecosystem from watches to mac, mobile devices, etc. all interconnected with swift UI the speed of deployment to these platforms was greatly increase.
-Modular architecture allows the usability of each framework independent of UI requirements
+Modular architecture allows the usability of each framework independent of UI requirements.. i.e the core functionality can be imported into the watchOS app, and while the UI is different

 ![Screenshot](diagram2.png)